 - 1. First Check That:

-- Thru-hull valve is open
+- Seacock is open

-- Run Manual/ Run Auto Switch in Run Auto position
+- Toggle switch is in the Run Auto position

-- Domestic fresh water pressure system must be on, or the system will not prime
+- Domestic fresh water pressure system is on, or the system will not prime.

 - 2. Open pressure relief valve 1/2 turn!

-- 3. Power up the system to enter purge mode.
-Note: The watermaker will not run with the pressure relief valve open unless it is in purge mode.
+- 3. Turn on the power to the system and it will enter Purge Mode.
+Note: The watermaker will not run with the pressure relief valve open unless it is in Purge Mode.
 Instead it will restart twice and alarm "System Stalled." - Alarm will sound - Display will read "Open Pressure Relief Now."
-Check that it is open. - Push the Alarm/Display button to silence alarm
+Check that it is open. - Push the Alarm/Display button to silence the alarm